brianrono/phase-1-final-project/README.md

 3. Click the "Search" button.

-4. The details of the game will be displayed on the page.
+4. The details of the game will be displayed below the page.

  To sort the games by a specific property:

-1. Click the "Sort by" dropdown menu.
+1. Click the sort button.

-2. Select the property by which you want to sort the games (developer, genre, ID, or platform).
+2. Select the property by which you want to sort the games (d"", genre, ID, or platform).

 3. The games will be sorted by the selected property.

 ## Credits and Licensing
 Author: Brian Rono
 brianrono16@gmail.com